evrentan/community-workspace/user-manager/README.md

 ## Version Control Standards

 Version control standards should be followed within the project according to the [main README][main-readme-file-location] file.

+## Database

+Please check the [Create DB and Schema Scripts][create-db-and-schema-scripts] file.
+After creating the DB & schema, all DDLs & DMLs will be executed with Flyway DB Migration functionality.

+So, these DDLs & DMLs should be stored within [Flyway DB Migration Resource folder][flyway-db-migration-resource-folder].

 ## Running the application locally